appunite/Spy/README.md

 [![License](https://img.shields.io/cocoapods/l/Spy.svg?style=flat)](https://cocoapods.org/pods/Spy)

 Spy is a flexible, lightweight, multiplatform logging utility written in pure Swift.
-It allows to log with different levels and on different channels.
-You can define what levels and channels actually are.
+It allows to log on different levels and channels which you can define on your own depending on your needs.

 ## Requirements